The trustees of The Dietrich Foundation include five Educational Institution Trustees and four Community Trustees

 Eric C. Johnson

-Eric C. Johnson (“Rick”) is the Chairman of the Board and Chief Financial Officer of The Hillman Company, a private investment company headquartered in Pittsburgh, Pennsylvania.
-Mr. Johnson joined The Hillman Company in 1998 and is responsible for the financial affairs of the company and related entities.
+Eric C. Johnson (“Rick”) retired from The Hillman Company, a private investment company headquartered in Pittsburgh, Pennsylvania, at the end of 2020.
+Mr. Johnson joined The Hillman Company in 1998 and for the final 16 years of his career served as its Chairman and Chief Financial Officer.
+He continues to serve as a trustee for various Hillman family trusts that hold a majority interest in The Hillman Company.
 Prior to joining The Hillman Company, Mr. Johnson spent 15 years with PNC Bank, N.A. in a variety of positions within corporate banking.
 His last position at PNC was as Senior Vice President, National Corporate Banking.
 He is a board member of The Hillman Company and the Strategic Investment Fund.
 Additionally, he serves on the Board of Visitors at Duke Divinity School.
 Mr. Johnson received an A.B. in Economics from Duke University in 1981 and an MBA from Northwestern University’s Kellogg Graduate School of Management in 1983.

 James E. Rohr